 On the restoration of the monarchy in 1661, James Butler was richly rewarded for his loyalty and returned to Ireland as Viceroy and was made the Duke of Ormonde.
 Elizabeth as Duchess and Vicereine left a wealth of correspondence which gives great insight of political and domestic affairs of the period for the next twenty years.

-Dr Naomi McAreavey, Vice Principal for Teaching and Learning, College of Arts and Humanities UCD having completed doctorate at Queen’s University, Belfast.
-Specializing in literature and culture of early modern Ireland, particularly women’s writing and memory cultures of 1641 rebellion, specifically Letters of the First Duchess of Ormonde, Elizabeth Butler.
+Dr Naomi McAreavey is the Vice Principal for Teaching and Learning, College of Arts and Humanities UCD.
+Having completed doctorate at Queen’s University, Belfast.
+Specializing in literature and culture of early modern Ireland, particularly women’s writing and memory cultures of 1641 rebellion, specifically Letters of the First Duchess of Ormonde, Elizabeth Butler. and was the recipient of UCD’s President’s Teaching Award 2012 in recognition of excellence in teaching.
+More recently in 2017she received a Teaching Excellence Award from the College of Arts and Humanities.
+She served as Head of Teaching and Learning for the School of English, Drama and Film in 2016-17

 Sunday 9th May